noahehall/multicloud/devops/devops.md

 ## basics

-### terms

 - composability: services tend to rely on multiple components, packaging components into artifacts enables dependency management at component level
-- cascading failure pattern: where a failure at one integration point, cascades to cause failures/disruptions throughtout the application stack in a layered architecture
-- circuit breaker pattern: a service that watches for failures through systems boundaries, and reroutes requests upon detection
-- design: theory & thoughtful planning
 - devops: developer operations; the entire service lifecycle, from design > dev > production support
   - a partnership of all the team members involved in software development and operations.
   - The main reason to deploy DevOps in the cloud is to allow infrastructures to be controlled by APIs.